hobbeshunter/IMU_EKF/README.md

 # IMU_EKF

-This is a C++ implementation of an Error State Kalman Filter or Multiplicative Kalman Filter roughly based on [Attitude Error Representations for Kalman Filtering](https://www.researchgate.net/publication/245432681_Attitude_Error_Representations_for_Kalman_Filtering) by Landis Markley suitable for platform.io projects.
+This is a C++ implementation of an Error State Kalman Filter or Multiplicative Kalman Filter roughly based on [Attitude Error Representations for Kalman Filtering](https://www.researchgate.net/publication/245432681_Attitude_Error_Representations_for_Kalman_Filtering) by Landis Markley suitable for platform.io projects to fuse IMU measurements (gyroscope, accelerometer and magnetometer).
 In contrast to the paper I extended the state to x,y,z position, x,y,z velocities and x,y,z accelerations.
+Be aware that the linear velocity and position estimates are of no use.
+I included them just as an experiment.
 Instead of the gyro drift I added the angular velocity to the state.
 Also I use the quaternion to rotation matrix transformation from [Euclideanspace](https://www.euclideanspace.com/maths/geometry/rotations/conversions/quaternionToMatrix/index.htm).

 ## Dependencies